-A student may request a grade of incomplete only if all of the following circumstances are true:

-- An emergent situation that is unforeseen and beyond the student's control has arisen after the withdrawal deadline for the course.
-(Documentation may be required.) - The student was progressing steadily and was consistently submitting work for the course, with a passing midterm grade, until the emergent situation arose. - A small amount of work for the course (25% or less) remains to be completed. - The student has made arrangements with the instructor to complete the work.
+Incomplete grades may be assigned only if all of the the following circumstances are true: - An emergent situation that is unforeseen and beyond the student's control has arisen after the withdrawal deadline for the course.
+(Documentation may be required.) - The student was progressing steadily and was consistently submitting work for the course, with a recorded midterm grade of C- or above, until the emergent situation arose. - A small amount of work for the course (25% or less) remains to be completed.
+A grade of incomplete is not available to a student who has fallen behind in the course, who needs to revise coursework, or who, without prior notice, has missed the final exam, final presentation, or the deadline for submitting a final project.
+Incomplete Grade Request and Approval Process: